Skip to main content

 If Audit is not counting all of your words, there are a few possible reasons behind that:

 • Hyperlinked words.
 Any hyperlinked content is excluded from the word count, as this approach allows us to get closer to the main content.
-Anchored content rather describes the page it links to rather than the page it's on.
-It also lets us exclude the footers, navigation bars, and other similar elements of your page.
+Anchored content describes the page it links to rather than the page it's on.
+It also lets us exclude your page's footers, navigation bars, and other similar elements.

-• Some characters, like the German "Ü", might have a few different character encoding variations.
-As we base the analysis on competitors from Google, it might happen that selected competitors are using different characters than you, and thus we don't detect them as matching.
+• Some characters, like the German "Ü," might have several different character encoding variations.
+Since we base the analysis on Google competitors, selected competitors might use characters different from yours, and thus, we don't detect them as matching.

 • There may be a caching issue on your server.